Nāḍīśodhana Prāṇāyāma: Alternate Nostril Breathing

 - Alternatively, if you don’t like regulating the nostrils at all, you can practice mentally.
 Imagine that you are breathing in and out of the nostrils, as if you were using your hand, and feel the breath move in either side of the body.

 - Whenever you practice pranayama, or any breath awareness practice, breathing should be pleasant and comfortable.
 Therefore, don’t try too hard to breathe ‘well’ and if anything makes your breathing uncomfortable, stop for now and try again at a later date.
 With nostril breathing this especially important if your nostrils are blocked.

-If you’d like to get a better understanding of pranayama, I recommend my Pranayama Master Class which runs periodically throughout the year.
+If you’d like to get a better understanding of pranayama, I recommend my Pranayama Workshop which runs periodically throughout the year.